pietvandongen/batlog-d3-chart/README.md

 ## Demo

 Skip to [the demo page][5] for a demonstration of this project.
-It should look something like this:
+The result should look something like this:

 ![alt tag](http://pietvandongen.github.io/batlog-d3-chart/images/example.png)

 ## Requirements

 - A [batlog CSV file][4] (alternatively, you can convert a batlog `dat` file using the [batlog2csv][3] script).
-- A modern browser that support drag & drop and SVG.
+- A modern browser that supports drag & drop and SVG.

 ## Usage

-Load the `index.html` page and drop the batlog CSV file into the designated area.
+Load the `index.html` page (or use the [demo page][5]) and drop the batlog CSV file into the designated area.
 A graph of your data will be drawn.

 Depending on the size of your log file, system configuration and browser, this can take a while.